-We survived our first few jet-lagged days on eggs scrambled with roasted vegetables and garlic preserved in oil; super simple fare but it was delicious, not to mention incredibly inexpensive.
+We survived our first few jet-lagged days on eggs scrambled with roasted vegetables and garlic preserved in oil topped with Parmesan cheese; super simple fare but it was delicious, not to mention incredibly inexpensive.

 In addition to grocery stores, there are specialty shops galore, some in store fronts, others utilizing space at the fresh market.
 Pasticcerias for pastries, the forno for breads, the gelateria for gelato, and the prosciutteria for, well, prosciutto.
 There were shops dedicated to freshly made dried pasta, bulk dried beans, tea, and olive oil.

 The people of Italy take their food seriously.
 They savor it over leisurely evening meals.
 They indulge in fresh pastries that somehow far exceed the quality of even our best bakeries.

 And restaurants strive for regional cuisine.
 How regional?
 Fish is prevalent on the menu at seaside locations, but not inland.
 If there is fish on the menu at inland restaurants, it’s fresh water fish caught in a nearby lake.

 Food in Italy is not trucked clear across the country – or from out of the country.
 In fact, during the course of our stay we spotted fresh baked goods being delivered both by bicycle and in the little three-wheeled delivery trucks that are commonly used in Italy.